 A press release

-from Apple citing QuickTime’s dominance in new users over RealNetworks’ RealPlayer software quickly raised some eyebrows, including the folks at RealNetworks.
+offered last week from Apple citing QuickTime’s dominance in new users over RealNetworks’ RealPlayer software quickly raised some eyebrows, including the folks at RealNetworks.
 Apple’s comments even provoked RealNetworks to make a statement of its own refuting Apple’s claims.
 Recently Apple’s director of QuickTime Product Marketing, Frank Casanova, found time to answer some questions for MacCentral about how, why and where QuickTime is being used.

 First of all, Casanova stands behind the number purported by Apple last week.
 The company said that last year, more new users added QuickTime 5 to their systems than RealNetworks’ RealOne and RealPlayer technologies.